-- Level 1: Quoted prices (unadjusted) in active markets that are accessible at the measurement date for identical assets or liabilities.
-The fair value hierarchy gives the highest priority to Level 1 inputs. - Level 2: Observable market-based inputs other than quoted prices in active markets for identical assets or liabilities.
+• Level 1: Quoted prices (unadjusted) in active markets that are accessible at the measurement date for identical assets or liabilities.
+The fair value hierarchy gives the highest priority to Level 1 inputs.

-(2) Represents the location of the gain/(loss) recognized in earnings on derivatives.
+(2) Represents the location of the gain/(loss) reclassified from AOCE into earnings.

-(3) Represents the location of the gain/(loss) reclassified from AOCE into earnings.
+(3) Represents the location of the gain/(loss) recognized in earnings on derivatives.